kdakan/Refactoring-to-a-Rich-Domain-Model/README.md

 * Do not expose enum types, instead expose string because enums are an implemntation detail and later can be changed to some other type
 * DTOs can be thought of as an Anti-corruption layer in DDD, can be used both for outside facing apis, microservice apis, or for apis surrounding any bounded context
 -----------------------------------------------------------------------------------------------------
-# Using value objects to compose an entity and put some validation logic:
+# Moving some of the validation and business logic into value objects:
 * Value objects are immutable, simple to track because they are not prune to side-effects
 * Value objects are only identified and differentiated by their values, they do not have an id
 * Value objects have encapsulated value fields and behaviors that work on these fields